letuananh0604/react-boilerplate/README.md

   2. lint-staged: cannot commit if you have error in eslint

-III.
+IV.
 Technology:
-  1.CSS: Styled-Components
+  1. CSS: Styled-Components
-  2.Redux
+  2. Redux
-  3.Redux-Saga
+  3. Redux-Saga
-  4.Redux-auth-wrapper
+  4. Redux-auth-wrapper
-  5.reselect
+  5. reselect
-  6.whatwg-fetch
+  6. whatwg-fetch
-  7.react-router-dom v4
+  7. react-router-dom v4